Anonymous telemetry

 dashboard.

-filled in survives the round trip.
+country_code carried in the beat body survives the round trip.

 Schema example